-- All incidents, injuries, head injuries, ailments and treatment are reported in the first aid book and kept in the school office.
-Nursery have their own first aid book. - Staff must inform the school office or Headteacher if they have sustained an injury at work.
-All reportable accidents/ incidents will be submitted to the local authority.
+- All incidents, injuries, head injuries, ailments and treatment are reported in the first aid book and kept in the school office. - Early have their own first aid book, which is signed by parents following an incident. - Staff must inform the school office or Headteacher if they have sustained an injury at work.
+All reportable accidents/incidents will be submitted to the local authority.